TimTwigg/Assignment3/README.md

 ### Milestone 2

-- Check tf/idf score thing

-3. update segmented matrix to work with an arbitrary number of breakpoints
+3. update segmented matrix to work with an arbitrary number of breakpoints [`done`]
-    - test increasing number of breakpoints and reducing chunk size on indexing speed.
+    - test increasing number of breakpoints and reducing chunk size on indexing speed. [`done`]
-    - could have fewer segments during indexing and then split them afterwards for faster querying.
+    - could have fewer segments during indexing and then split them afterwards for faster querying. [`done`]
     - set to create files in folder with extra metadata file for breakpoints and filecount? [`done`]
-4. write cython module to search/query Matrix
+4. write module to search/query Matrix
+    - write in python [`done`]
+    - convert to cython for faster querying?

 ### Milestone 3